 Calculation of the Semester Grade Point Average

 Course Sem.
 Hrs.
 Attempted Grade Numerical Value Quality Points

-Course A 3 A 4.00 12.00
+Course A 3 А 4.00 12.00

 Course B 3 В 3.00 9.00

 Total 6 21.00

-Total Quality Points = 21/6 = 3.5
+Total Quality Points = $21/6 = 3.5$

 - 1. Compute the quality points earned for each course by multiplying the semester hours attempted for the course by the numerical value of the grade earned in the course.
 Example: A student registered for a course worth 3 semester hours who earns a final grade of "A" in that course will earn 12 quality points for that course (3 semester hours x 4.0). - 2.
 Add the quality points earned for each course in which the student is registered in the semester. - 3.
-Add the number of semester hours attempted for all courses in which a grade of "A" through "F" was earned. - 4.
+Add the number of semester hours attempted for all courses in which a grade of "A" through "F" was earned.
+Divide the total number of quality points earned by the total number of genester hours attempted.
+The result - 4.
 Divide the total number of quality points earned by the total number of semester hours attempted.
 The result is the grade point average for the semester.